 Let’s have some spotlight, shall we?

 It’s hard to define me with a few labels, but for your sake, I will try.
 I am an engineer by chance since that’s what people in India do when they have not yet figured out who they want to become.
 Eventually, I did figure out who I wanted to be and I am happy for that.
-As a person, there are many shades to me – a passionate reader and writer, an incurable romantic, an agnostic who asks a lot of questions and makes people uncomfortable, a feminist who believes in equality and hence will give a hard smack on the head to anybody who says feminism is only about superiority over men, an obsessive compulsive organizer, mom’s pet, a child at heart and the list goes on.
+As a person, there are many shades to me – a passionate reader and writer, an incurable romantic, an agnostic who does not believe in forcing one’s opinions/practices/beliefs on others, a feminist who believes in equality and hence will give a hard smack on the head to anybody who says feminism is only about superiority over men, an obsessive compulsive organizer, mom’s pet, a child at heart and the list goes on.

 How it all started?